Our Team

 Ellen Taylor-Bower

-Ellen is a third year PhD student whose research explores the psychological and physiological components of overwhelming experiences associated with autism.
+Ellen is a final year PhD student whose research explores the psychological and physiological components of overwhelming experiences associated with autism.

 Ellen’s multi-stage research project combines quantitative and qualitative methods to develop a better understanding of autistic experiences such as sensory overload, shutdown, meltdown, and burnout.
 By developing a framework for defining, categorising, and understanding these experiences, Ellen aims to improve the health and wellbeing of autistic individuals by helping them to manage overwhelming experiences in their daily lives.